 - This storage box with handle is perfect when you need or want to be able to take your batteries to the products or with you to another location.

 - This storage set comes with 4 containers.
 Would work when you’d like to have batteries organized in several different locations.

 Related Post: Tips To Help Declutter The Drop Zone

 Products to organize your bathroom

-Over cabinet hair tool storage – Where to put a hot hair dryer or styling tool has always been a problem for me.
+- Over cabinet door hair tool storage – Where to put a hot hair dryer or styling tool has always been a problem for me.
 This holder gets those appliances out of sight and where they’re not going to burn something while they cool off.

-Cosmetic carousel – I’ll admit that I prefer to have cosmetics out of sight, but sometimes that’s just not possible.
+- Cosmetic carousel – I’ll admit that I prefer to have cosmetics out of sight, but sometimes that’s just not possible.
 A shortage of drawer or cabinet space sometimes necessitates that things be out in the open.
 When that’s the case, it helps to keep things from looking so cluttered if they’re contained – or if they have a “home”.

-I have this container to hold cotton ball and swabs and I love it!
+- I have this container to hold cotton ball and swabs and I love it!
 It’s sleek, functional, and keeps them from getting nasty.

-We don’t automatically think about needing charging devices in the bathroom, but many of us have more electrical devices here than we realize.
-This wall outlet organizer gives you a place to keep the electric razor and toothbrush without having cords all over the counter.
+- We don’t automatically think about needing charging devices in the bathroom, but many of us have more electrical devices here than we realize.
+This wall shelf outlet organizer gives you a place to keep the electric razor and toothbrush without having cords all over the counter.